 ComplianceGuard

-Missed Florida LLC Annual Report Deadline?
-(What Happens Next in 2026)
+Missed the Florida LLC Annual Report Deadline?
+What to Do Next (2026)

-This guide covers Sunbiz LLC annual reports, not city or county CAFR financial report deadlines.
+Sunbiz LLC annual reports only—not city or county CAFR deadlines.

-What happens after you miss the May 1 deadline
+What happens if you miss the Florida LLC deadline?

 You can still file through the official Sunbiz portal after May 1.
 You will pay the higher amount, but getting the report on file puts you back on track for good standing and avoids letting the situation drift toward the state’s later deadlines for non-filers.